dfinity/portal/docs/tutorials/hackathon-prep-course/2-deploying-first-fullstack-dapp.md

 ### Cycles and cycles wallets

 Cycles are used to measure and pay for the resources that are used by a canister, such as the memory, storage, and compute power.
-For canisters deployed locally, cycles are not charged for the resources used to run that canister on your local hardware.
-However, once a canister is deployed to the mainnet, cycles are charged to pay for the resources being used on the network.
+For canisters deployed locally, cycles can be fabricated.
+However, once a canister is deployed to the mainnet, real cycles are charged to pay for the resources being used on the network.
 This is known as the ICP's 'reverse gas model', which enables developers to pay for the gas costs of their dapp, rather than end-users having to pay gas fees when using a dapp.
+This helps aid in onboarding new users onto dapps deployed on ICP, since there aren't prerequisites such as needing a cryptowallet containing tokens to interact with a dapp.

 To get cycles, you can convert ICP tokens into cycles, or you can obtain a [cycles coupon](/docs/current/tutorials/developer-journey/level-1/1.4-using-cycles#acquiring-cycles-using-a-cycles-coupon) if you haven't previously received one before.